cheelim1/go-temporal-sre/internal/superscript/SCENARIO.md

     -- main.go <-- main Run loop here; for demo run concurrent http + worker -- http.go <-- HTTP handler here
-    -- worker.go <-- Worker code here; including any activities setup internal/superscript |
+    -- worker.go <-- Worker code here; including any activities setup

+internal/superscript |
-    -- superscript.go <-- structs + shared models here
+    -- SCENARIO.md <-- this file; high level objective and expected output -- superscript.go <-- structs + shared models here
     -- activities.go <-- Activities code here
     -- workflow.go <-- Workflow code here
+    -- scripts <-- All non-idempotent scripts here

+## Standards

+  - Use Golang v1.24.1 standard libs + idioms as much as possible
+  - Review example of script wrapper library; use its example as much as possible when executing the bash script - https://github.com/bitfield/script
+  - Use idiomatic Temporal patterns as much as possible
+  - Make code easily readable; be exact and clear; do not be clever

 ## Make single script to be Idempotent